tanaw7/ICCS102/Exercises/module3/whiteboard_pseudo_python_problem.md

 ### 3. Algorithm Explanation

-Briefly explain how your algorithm works in **5–8 steps**.
+For each of the 3 problems, briefly explain how your algorithm works in **5–8 steps**.

 ### 4. Whiteboard Solution

-Include a photo, screenshot, or typed copy of your whiteboard solution.
+Include a photo, screenshot, or typed copy of your whiteboard solution for the problem your group presented.

 ### 5. Manual Trace

-Show **2 test cases**.
+Show at least **2 test cases per submitted problem**.

 For each test case, include: